-To ensure the stability and security of RDS for MySQL, certain restrictions to database and management properties apply.
+To guarantee the stability and security of ApsaraDB for MySQL, certain limits to database and management properties apply.

-The RDS console or API must be used to modify database parameters, however, some parameters cannot be modified.
-For details, see Setting parameters.
+The RDS console or API must be used to modify database parameters.
+But some parameters cannot be modified.
+For more information, see Setting parameters.

 The root or sa permission is not provided.